Ozolua: History

+It is difficult to date the alleged migrations from Benin, but there is a strong belief that the founder of Ora was a son of Oba Ozolua, who was reigning in 1485.
+The founders of several other tribes are said to have come at the same time.

 Although limited trade and contact with the Portuguese had begun under his father Ewuare, the contact expanded significantly under Ozolua with Portuguese explorer John Alfonso d'Aveiro entering the capital Benin City in 1485 and accompanying Ozolua, although not participating, in war.
 Ozolua was intrigued by the possibilities of firearms for expansion of the kingdom but was informed by d'Aveiro that firearm trade was only possible with Christian allies of the Portuguese.
 As a result, Ozolua sent an ambassador to Portugal in the early 1500s to propose missionary activity in the kingdom and a royal conversion to Christianity in exchange for trade in firearms (at least one source indicates that he himself went to Portugal at some point).
 The Portuguese did not agree, but did send a group of missionaries to the kingdom in 1514.
 The missionaries soon left, as the kingdom was not interested in Christianity unless this was coupled to the facilitation of trade in firearms.

 Succession

 The end of Ozolua's reign is bound with a number of important folktales in the region.
-It is known that he had two sons, Esigie and Arualan and that at the end of his reign there was a war regarding royal succession between the two brothers and Esigie became the new Oba of the Benin Kingdom.
-One popular story holds that in his old age, Ozolua mistakenly named his son Arualan the ruler of Udo (a small village in the Kingdom) rather than the ruler of Edo (or Benin City, the capital of the Kingdom).
+It is known that he had two sons, Esigie and Arhuahan and that at the end of his reign there was a war regarding royal succession between the two brothers and Esigie became the new Oba of the Benin Kingdom.
+One popular story holds that in his old age, Ozolua mistakenly named his son Arhuahan the ruler of Udo (a small village in the Kingdom) rather than the ruler of Edo (or Benin City, the capital of the Kingdom).
 Regardless, the confusion brings the two sons into warfare.
-According to the tale, Arualan brings together a substantial force and with significant confidence tells the people remaining in his city that if he fails to be victorious they should throw every possession of his into the nearby lake.
+According to the tale, Arhuahan brings together a substantial force and with significant confidence tells the people remaining in his city that if he fails to be victorious they should throw every possession of his into the nearby lake.
 As his army pushes to Benin City, the resident of the city and Esigie's army flee to avoid battle.
-Arualan returns disappointed that he did not have the chance at victory and the villagers seeing his dejected return assume the worst and throw his possessions into the lake, he follows his possessions never to be seen again.
+Arhuahan returns disappointed that he did not have the chance at victory and the villagers seeing his dejected return assume the worst and throw his possessions into the lake, he follows his possessions never to be seen again.

-Although sources agree on the general date of the end of his reign at 1514, they disagree on the date of death.
-Hastings claims that he was deposed in 1514 and assassinated by military leaders when the promise of firearms did not materialize.
+Although sources agree on the general date of the end of his reign at 1504, they disagree on the date of death.
+Hastings claims that he was deposed in 1504 and assassinated by military leaders when the promise of firearms did not materialize.
 Most other sources date his death from natural causes to 1520.